Search

 Do I need to stop taking estrogen for surgery?

-Patients who are interested in undergoing surgery without insurance are considered cash pay patients.
+Patients who are interested in undergoing surgery without insurance are considered cash-pay patients.
 The full costs of the bottom surgery procedures can range depending on the specifics you request during your consultation.
 For resources on financing and grant opportunities for surgery, click here.

 Vaginoplasty $23,000 – $24,500

-Vulvoplasty $20,500 – $22,000
+vulvaplasty $20,500 – $22,000

 Labiaplasty $8,500 – $10,000